 Bavarian cream, Bavaroise, or creme Bavarois is a French cream - a luscious combination of vanilla custard (Crème Anglaise), gelatin, and whipped cream - the perfect base for a Charlotte cake.

-- Total Time: 40 minutes, plus chilling time
+- Total Time: 40 minutes (plus resting time)

 - Yield: 1 1x